jakelazaroff/activitypub-starter-kit/README.md

 app.stop();
 ```

-This will start a test instance on `http://localhost:3000`.
+This will configure, start and shutdown a test instance on `http://localhost:3000`.